SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/changing-settings.html.md

 Under "Password expiration", you can limit the validity of user passwords by specifying the number of days after which users have to change their passwords.
 If you do not want to force your users to change passwords, use "0" for unlimited validity of passwords (default value).

 By default, users can use any password with eight characters or more.
-If you select **Enforce that all password are "strong" (green)**, your users must provide strong passwords as described in "[Logging into the Cumulocity platform](/guides/users-guide/overview#login)".
+If you select **Enforce that all password are "strong" (green)**, your users must provide strong passwords as described in [Logging into the Cumulocity platform](/guides/users-guide/overview#login).

 >**Info**: The password validity limit and the enforcing of strong passwords may not be editable, if configured by the platform administrator.